Boogaloo: History

 Use of the term boogaloo in referring to a musical style was probably coined in about 1966 by Richie Ray and Bobby Cruz.
 The biggest boogaloo hit of the 1960s was "Bang Bang" by the Joe Cuba Sextet, which sold over one million copies in 1966.
 "El Pito" was another hit by this popular combo.
 Hits by other groups included Johnny Colón's "Boogaloo Blues", Pete Rodríguez's "I Like It like That", and Héctor Rivera's "At the Party".

 The same year as Joe Cuba's pop success, 1966, saw the closing of New York City's Palladium Ballroom, when the venue, the home of big band mambo for years, lost its liquor license.
 The closing marked the end of mainstream mambo, and boogaloo ruled the Latin charts for several years before salsa began to take over.
 At the same time, several other rhythmical inventions came to notice: the dengue, the jala-jala and the shing-a-ling were all offshoots of the mambo and chachachá.

 The older generation of Latin musicians have been accused of using their influence to repress the young movement, for commercial reasons.
 There was certainly pressure on booking agents by the established bands.
 The craze was mostly over by 1970, perhaps because of the hostility of established bands and key booking agents; the reason is uncertain.
 Almost every major and minor Latin dance artist of the time had recorded at least a few boogaloos on their albums.
 It had been an intense, if brief, musical movement, and the music is still highly regarded today.

 The Latin boogaloo bands were mostly led by young, sometimes even teenage musicians from New York's Puerto Rican community.
-These included, but weren't limited to, Joe Bataan, Joe Cuba, Bobby Valentín, the Latin Souls, the Lat-Teens, Johnny Colón, and the Latinaires.
+These included, but weren't limited to, Joe Bataan, Johnny Zamot, Joe Cuba, Bobby Valentín, the Latin Souls, the Lat-Teens, Johnny Colón, and the Latinaires.
 As such, Latin boogaloo can be seen as "the first Nuyorican music" (René López), and has been called "the greatest potential that (Latinos) had to really cross over in terms of music" (Izzy Sanabria).
 However, Latino musicians and composers also made a big contribution to doo-wop.